-Parents/Guardians or unaccompanied studentsyouths may appeal district decisions regarding eligibility, enrollment or placement in accordance with the Standard Complaint Resolution Process adopted by DESE.
+Parents/Guardians or unaccompanied youths may appeal district decisions regarding eligibility, enrollment or placement.
 The district will make every effort to resolve complaints or disputes at the district level.
-The homeless liaison will provide the parents/guardians or unaccompanied youth a written explanation of any decision related to school selection or enrollment, including the right to appeal such decisions, and inform the parents/guardians or unaccompanied studentyouth of the district's complaint resolution process when a question or complaint arises concerning the education of a homeless student.
+The homeless liaison will provide the parents/guardians or unaccompanied youth a written explanation of any decision related to school selection or enrollment, including the right to appeal such decisions, and inform the parents/guardians or unaccompanied youth of the district's complaint resolution process when a question or complaint arises concerning the education of a homeless student.

-- 1. If the parent, guardian or unaccompanied studentyouth has a complaint regarding the education of a homeless student, the person (complainant) must notify the homeless liaison.
-The homeless liaison serves as the intermediary between the homeless student and the school where the student attends seeking enrollment.
-The homeless liaison shall provide a copy of or access to the district's policies addressing the education of homeless students and the district's complaint form to the complainant parents/guardians or unaccompanied youth. - 2.
-The complainantparents/guardians or unaccompanied youth can file a complaint in writing with the homeless liaison.
+- 1. If the parent/guardian or unaccompanied youth has a complaint regarding the education of a homeless student, the person must notify the homeless liaison.
+The homeless liaison serves as the intermediary between the homeless student and the school where the student is seeking enrollment.
+The homeless liaison shall provide a copy of or access to the district's policies addressing the education of homeless students and the district's complaint form to the parents/guardians or unaccompanied youth. - 2.
+The parents/guardians or unaccompanied youth can file a complaint in writing with the homeless liaison.
 The homeless liaison will provide a written resolution of the dispute or a plan of action within five days of the date the complaint was received by the homeless liaison.
 The parties may mutually agree to an extension of time; however, every effort should be made to resolve the complaint in the shortest possible time. - 3.
-If the dispute is not resolved by the homeless liaison, the complainantparents/guardians or unaccompanied youth may file a written complaint with the superintendent or designee for review.
+If the dispute is not resolved by the homeless liaison, the parents/guardians or unaccompanied youth may file a written complaint with the superintendent or designee for review.
 The superintendent or designee will provide a written resolution or plan of action within five days of the date the complaint was received by the superintendent or designee.
 The parties may mutually agree to an extension of time; however, every effort should be made to resolve the complaint in the shortest amount of time. - 4.
-If the dispute is not resolved at the superintendent level, the complainantparents/guardians or unaccompanied youth may file a written complaint with the board of education.
+If the dispute is not resolved at the superintendent level, the parents/guardians or unaccompanied youth may file a written complaint with the board of education.
 The board will provide a written resolution of the dispute or a plan of action within 30 days of the date the complaint was received by the board.
-If the dispute is not resolved by the board in a manner satisfactory to the complainantparents/guardians or unaccompanied youth, an appeal may be brought to DESE in accordance with the state complaintdispute resolution process, which the homeless liaison will provide to the complainantparents/guardians or unaccompanied youth.
+If the dispute is not resolved by the board in a manner satisfactory to the parents/guardians or unaccompanied youth, an appeal may be brought to DESE in accordance with the state dispute resolution process, which the homeless liaison will provide to the parents/guardians or unaccompanied youth.